MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`skipTempFileCleanupDuringVMDeprovision`** - **Skip temporary file cleanup during deprovision**<br>
 `boolean`.
 Optional.
 Use when `templateType = builtin`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-During deprovisioning of VM, skips the cleanup of temporary files uploaded to VM.
+During the deprovisioning of a VM, skips the cleanup of temporary files uploaded to the VM.
 Learn more about [Azure Virtual Machine Image Builders in Packer](https://www.packer.io/docs/builders/azure.html#skip_clean).
 <!-- :::editable-content-end::: -->
 <br>